 In addition to the projected capital expenditures, FBC has a DSM Expenditures Plan which delivers a portfolio of energy efficiency and conservation measures and activities which was accepted by the BCUC in December 2022.
-The DSM Expenditures Plan forecasts approximately \$83 million of rate base expenditures from 2023 to 2027.
+The DSM Expenditures Plan is expected to result in approximately \$83 million of expenditures from 2023 to 2027 as rate base additions.